bryanchance/scion/go/sigmgmt/static/doc/sig.md

 #### Session of last resort <a id="session-of-last-resort"> </a>

 One useful pattern is to always have a "session of last resort" that allows any path to be used.
-For this, define a session without a selector (typically, session 0):
+For this, define a session without a path policy (typically, session 0):

 ```json
 "Sessions": {